 Can I Change My Mentor?

 Either you or your Mentor may terminate this agreement and the mentorship relationship for any reason by advising PSB in writing and indicating the termination date.
 For changing your mentor, kindly end the mentorship relationship with them and have them sign the Record of Mentorship form on the corresponding logs you have already completed.
-Then, begin a new mentorship agreement with a new mentor, have them sign the appropriate agreement form, and then start new logs for all the remaining mentorship meetings required for your certification.
+Then, begin a new mentorship period with a new mentor, update the candidate portal, and then start new logs for all the remaining mentorship meetings required for your certification.
 Your new mentor will sign off on those remaining logs.
-You will then submit two separate mentor logs (i.e. one with your former mentor, one with your new mentor, both together adding up to the required lengths of time as stated on the agreement forms).
+You will then submit two separate mentor logs (i.e. one with your former mentor, one with your new mentor).